 This bootcamp-style training will rapidly educate students in several of the disciplines used in process technology.
 The training will familiarize individuals in chemical processing and government regulations; safety and workplace responsibilities; physical properties and determinations; chemical calculations; handling chemicals; pressure and vacuum; sampling; fluid mechanics and plumbing; computer control and monitoring systems; standard operating procedures; basic electricity; process operations; and soft skills.
 This job skills training program will combine classroom and hands-on instruction with instrumentation and software.
 No experience is necessary and a GED or high school diploma is required.
 Industries needing process technologists include health science, pharmaceutical, materials testing, medical research, brewing, consumer product and food manufacturing.

-Interviews for seats in the first class are underway.
+Interviews for seats are underway.
 Students interested in this career path training with preferred hiring status should contact Skills for Rhode Island's Future at 401.680.5960.
-The course will begin on October 15, 2019.
+The course will begin on February 10, 2020.

 Workforce ProgramsMore Info